Zealand Pharma A/S - Special Call Transcript

 Operator

-Good afternoon, ladies and gentlemen, and thank you for standing by, and welcome to today's Zealand Pharma R&D and Business Update Conference Call.
-(Operator Instructions) I must advise you that this conference is being recorded today, Thursday, the 21st of March 2019.
+Ladies and gentlemen, thank you for standing by, and welcome to Zealand Pharma R&D Conference Call.
+(Operator Instructions) I must advise you that this conference is being recorded today, Friday, 5th of March of 2021.

-I would now like to hand the conference over to your speaker today, Adam Steensberg.
+I would like to hand the conference to our first speaker today.
+Emmanuel Dulac.
 Please go ahead, sir.

-Adam Steensberg - Zealand Pharma A/S-Interim CEO - Executive VP and Chief Medical & Development Officer

-Thank you, Annette, and welcome, everyone.
-It's great to have you join this exciting R&D update.
-Joining me on today's call is Andrew Parker, our Chief Science Officer.

 Zealand Pharma A/S - Special Call Transcript